Kekkodf/WBB-QueryObfuscation/README.md

 # Words Blending Boxes.
 Obfuscating Queries in Information Retrieval using Differential Privacy.

 Repository for the paper "Words Blending Boxes.
-Obfuscating Queries in Information Retrieval using Differential Privacy." submitted to Information Science Journal - Special Issue on Anonymization and Privacy.
+Obfuscating Queries in Information Retrieval using Differential Privacy." submitted to Information Processing & Management Journal